eoineoineoin/glTF_Physics/extensions/2.0/Khronos/KHR_collision_shapes/README.md

 |**convex**|`object`|A convex hull wrapping a `mesh` object.|
 |**trimesh**|`object`|A triangulated representation of a `mesh` object.|

-The sphere, box, capsule, cylinder and convex types all represent convex objects with a volume, however, the trimesh type always represents an infinitely thin shell or sheet - for example a trimesh collider created from a `mesh` object in the shape of a box will be represented as a hollow box.
+The sphere, box, capsule, cylinder and convex types all represent convex objects with a volume, however, the trimesh type always represents an infinitely thin shell or sheet - for example a trimesh created from a `mesh` object in the shape of a box will be represented as a hollow box.

-If you want your collider to have an offset from the local space (for example a sphere _not_ centered at local origin, or a rotated box), you should add an extra node to the hierarchy and apply your transform and your collider properties to that.
+If you want your shape to have an offset from the local space of the node the shape is associated with (for example a sphere _not_ centered at local origin, or a rotated box), you should add an extra node to the hierarchy and apply your transform and your shape properties to that.

 ### JSON Schema